mitsuhiko/insta/README.md

 **Feature:** `redactions`

 For all snapshots created based on `serde::Serialize` output `insta` supports redactions.
 This permits replacing values with hardcoded other values to make snapshots stable when otherwise random or otherwise changing values are involved.
-Redactions became an optional feature in insta 0.11 and can be enabled with the `redactions` feature./
+Redactions became an optional feature in insta 0.11 and can be enabled with the `redactions` feature.

 Redactions can be defined as the third argument to those macros with the syntax `{ selector => replacement_value }`.